yuvraj-malhi/Ultra-Fast-Port-Scanner/README.md

 ### Step III
-Run the command
+Run the command:
                 ``` gcc scanner.c```

 ![image](https://user-images.githubusercontent.com/76866159/105579123-83ae6500-5daa-11eb-84f4-1f1af7410e82.png)
 If successful, then a file "a.out" will be created.

 ### Step IV
-Run the command
+Run the command:
                   ``` sudo ./a.out ```

 Give ~30 seconds for the program to run.